FAQ

 Please call us on 01865 904099 to cancel the appointment.
 One of our clinicians may want to speak to you about any concerns you have about attending.

 Let us know as soon as possible so we can offer the appointment to someone else who is waiting.
-If people don’t inform us they can’t come, it can affect our waiting times.
+If people don’t inform us they are not attending, the appointment cannot be offered to someone else and it can affect our waiting times.

 What if I miss my assessment appointment?